 Time off work or school:

-1. If you can, plan your surgery during a school break or holiday.
+- If you can, plan your surgery during a school break or holiday.
 If you can’t, consider asking for remote work/school options or giving a time frame for when you can return.
 You should acquire a doctor’s note to prove medical need which your primary care physician or surgeon’s office should be able to provide.
 While surgery does not qualify for temporary disability, DSP's Temporary Disability page has some helpful resources and recommendations.
+If you need help getting around campus while you heal, you can apply for UCSB's Mobility Transportation Program with a note from a medical professional certifying need.

 Gender Affirming Surgery with Other Insurances